apache/beam-site/src/documentation/io/authoring-overview.md

 Here are some examples of read transform implementations that use the "reading as a mini-pipeline" model when data can be read in parallel:
 * **Reading from a file glob** - For example reading all files in "~/data/**"
   * Get File Paths `ParDo`: As input, take in a file glob.
-Emit a PCollection of strings, each of which is a file path.
+Produce a `PCollection` of strings, each of which is a file path.
-  * Reading `ParDo`: Given the PCollection of file paths, read each one, emitting a PCollection of records.
+  * Reading `ParDo`: Given the `PCollection` of file paths, read each one, producing a `PCollection` of records.
 * **Reading from a NoSQL Database** (eg Apache HBase) - these databases often allow reading from ranges in parallel.
   * Determine Key Ranges `ParDo`: As input, receive connection information for the database and the key range to read from.
-Output a PCollection of key ranges that can be read in parallel efficiently.
+Produce a `PCollection` of key ranges that can be read in parallel efficiently.
-  * Read Key Range `ParDo`: Given the PCollection of key ranges, read the key range, emitting a PCollection of records.
+  * Read Key Range `ParDo`: Given the `PCollection` of key ranges, read the key range, producing a `PCollection` of records.

 For data stores or files where reading cannot occur in parallel, reading is a simple task that can be accomplished with a single `ParDo`+`GroupByKey`.
 For example:
 * **Reading from a database query** - traditional SQL database queries often can only be read in sequence.
-The `ParDo` in this case would establish a connection to the database and read batches of records, emitting a PCollection of those records.
+The `ParDo` in this case would establish a connection to the database and read batches of records, producing a `PCollection` of those records.
 * **Reading from a gzip file** - a gzip file has to be read in order, so it cannot be parallelized.
-The `ParDo` in this case would open the file and read in sequence, emitting a PCollection of records from the file.
+The `ParDo` in this case would open the file and read in sequence, producing a `PCollection` of records from the file.

 ### When to implement using the `Source` API
 The above discussion is in terms of `ParDo`s - this is because `Source`s have proven to be tricky to implement.
-At this point in time, **if you're not reading from a file, it is not recommended that you implement a `Source` if you can get away with a `ParDo`**.
+At this point in time, the recommendation is to **use  `Source` only if `ParDo` doesn't meet your needs**.
 A class derived from `FileBasedSource` is often the best option when reading from files.

  If you're trying to decide on whether or not to use `Source`, feel free to email the [Beam dev mailing list]({{ site.baseurl }}/get-started/support) and we can discuss the specific pros and cons of your case.